mongodb/docs/source/includes/read-preference-connection-string.rst

-``mongosync`` requires the :readmode:`primary` read preference to connect to the source cluster.
+``mongosync`` requires the :readmode:`primary` read preference to connect to the source and destination clusters.
 For more information, see :ref:`connections-read-preference`.